MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs-with-react-and-jsx.md

     ::: moniker-end

-3. Switch to Visual Studio and set a breakpoint in *app-bundle.js* code in the `render()` function as shown in the following illustration:
+3. Switch to Visual Studio and then set a breakpoint in *app-bundle.js* code in the `render()` function as shown in the following illustration:

     ![Set a breakpoint](../javascript/media/tutorial-nodejs-react-set-breakpoint-client-code.png)